 The same is true of higher education, and plenty of students realize the wealth of information available to them only after they graduate and lose that access.
 The current trend of some publishers offering alumni access subscription packages recognizes this lack.
 However, instead of trying to make scholarly information as widely accessible as possible, at least some university libraries are restricting that access as much as possible.

 One of the many reasons I support open access scholarship is because scholars aren’t just people in the “ivory tower” devoted to scholarly pursuits.
 Every thinking and curious person engages in research in some way.
 Sometimes the research involves topics well covered by freely available information sources, or of just enough interest that minimal information is acceptable.
 For others, they just want what academics take for granted unless we’ve been out in the scholarly cold ourselves.
-Access to research level collections is already restricted if people have to physically visit libraries and are excluded from services like ILL.
-By eliminating access to the every growing range of digital content completely, public university libraries are failing the public and failing their mission.
+Access to research-level collections is already restricted if people must physically visit libraries and are excluded from services like ILL.
+By eliminating access to the ever-growing range of digital content completely, public university libraries are failing the public and failing their mission.